shashankatthaluri/Word_unscrambler_specific_choice/README.md

    - Letters to avoid
    - Specific positions of letters to include
    - Specific positions of letters to avoid
+   - Recently we updated letters that repeat option
 3. Click the "Submit" button to view the filtered list of words that match your criteria.

 ## Why I Built This Project? 🌟